AroenvR/simple-robust-api/docs/SECURITY_CONFIG.md

 This means that the database exists only for the duration of the process that created it and is automatically destroyed when the process ends.
 As a result, an in-memory SQLite database is not accessible via the file system, and there is no database to protect from local / network access.
 Only the application and possibly users with root access to the server's device can access the memory of a process.
-// TODO: Linux SELinux or AppArmor to limit access to the application's memory => https://phoenixnap.com/kb/apparmor-vs-selinux

 If a persistent database is necessary, please add authenticated support for your database type of choice.
 F.ex.: PostgresSQL, MongoDB, SmartContract.